 Find More: Seven Best Restaurants in Kolkata To Try

 Yummy Street food for breakfast at Marquis Street, Kolkata

-Just take a bus from near Arafat hotel, opposite of Marquis Street and visit nearby popular travel destinations like The Indian Coffee House on College Street, this one also known as Boi Para.
-And then you can go for Victoria Memorial, St. Paul’s Cathedral, Millennium Park, Missionaries Of Charity Motherhouse, New Market and Esplanade.
+Just take a bus from near Arafat hotel, opposite Marquis Street and visit nearby popular travel destinations like The Indian Coffee House on College Street, this one is also known as Boi Para.
+And then you can go to Victoria Memorial, St. Paul’s Cathedral, Millennium Park, Missionaries Of Charity Motherhouse, New Market and Esplanade.
 If you love movies, then you can enjoy one show at New Empire Cinema nearby New Market, here ticket price is really very less but worth to watch here.
-From Esplanade you can catch the metro and make a visit at Oxford Bookstore on Park Street, a must visit place for all book lovers.
+From Esplanade you can catch the metro and visit Oxford Bookstore on Park Street, a must visit place for all book lovers.

 Find More: Top 3 Things To Do in Kolkata

 Missionaries of Charity

 For western outfits at a reasonable price, I always prefer many boutique shops on Sudder Street, I love those designs a lot.
 You can here also explore Sreeleathers which is best for trendy travel bags.
 And one more must-visit shopping destinations mostly for girls is Gariahat market.
 Try once; you’ll understand why should you shop from here.